Grevillea juniperina is a beautiful spring-blooming shrub, that is easy to grow in garden boxes, pots or in the garden.

 However, you can also plant in spring and water a bit more at the beginning.

-- It is a shrub that particularly loves sun-endowed locations.
+- It is a shrub that particularly loves sunny locations.

-- Part sun also suits it fine, especially if the sun is scorching.
+- Part sun also suits it fine, especially if it gets really hot in your area at times.

 Grevillea in pots or garden boxes